XML RSS

 Think through your priorities.
 What activities must you continue?
 What can you let others do?
 What activities are expendable as you divert attention to your new small business idea?

-Now that you have completed your personal assessment for helping to determine your small business idea, try to pull the information together to see whether a picture of yourself has emerged.
+Now that you have completed your personal assessment for helping to determine your small business path, pull the information together to see whether a clearer picture has emerged.

 This is important so that you can gain a sense of what type of small business idea would best suit your skills, knowledge, business goals, and your reasons for wanting to start a business.

-You most likely will begin to see a pattern that leads to a specific small business idea or to a general category of business such as service, retail, or manufacturing.
+You should begin to see a pattern that leads to a specific small business idea or to a general category of business such as service, retail, or manufacturing.

-SPECIAL NOTE: We highly recommend you take a few minutes and check out the many diverse and profitable online/home based businesses being created right now using a highly effective product called Site Build-It!
+NOTE: If you're looking for a small business idea that you can begin online, we highly recommend you take a few minutes and check out the many diverse and profitable online/home based businesses being created right now using a highly effective product called Solo Build-It!
 Yes, this is the same tool we used to create this site!

-Good luck in making your small business idea, your PASSION, a profitable reality.
+Best of luck in making your next great small business idea, fueled by your passion, a profitable reality!